A Teichmuller space for negatively curved surfaces

-Having constructed a flat symplectic connection, we observe however that the holonomy lies in a proper subgroup of $SL(\infty,\R)$, which we denote by $Sp(\infty,\R)$, the diffeomorphisms which commute with the free antisymplectic involution $(\theta,t)\mapsto (\theta+\pi,-t)$ of $S^1\times \R$ whose quotient is the space of unoriented geodesics.
-This is the motivation for considering the more general case of {\it Finsler} surfaces of negative curvature, where forward and backward geodesics are in general distinct.
+Having constructed a flat symplectic connection, we observe however that the holonomy lies in a proper subgroup of $\Ham(S^1\times \R)$, the diffeomorphisms which commute with the free antisymplectic involution $(\theta,t)\mapsto (\theta+\pi,-t)$ of $S^1\times \R$ whose quotient is the space of unoriented geodesics.
+This is the motivation for considering the more general case of {\it Finsler} surfaces of negative curvature in Section \ref{Fin}, where forward and backward geodesics are in general distinct.